How to get a no credit check car loan

 You don't need a credit score for these loans but are they worth it?

 How do no credit check car loans work?

 No credit check car loans work like any other car loan.
 The difference is that the lender assumes that you have bad credit — possibly worse than you actually have.
 You’ll likely end up with:

-Since these loans likely have high interest rates and unfavorable terms for you as a borrower, so they should only be used when no other alternatives are available.
+Since these loans likely have high interest rates and unfavourable terms for you as a borrower, so they should only be used when no other alternatives are available.

 Just because your lender isn’t checking your credit doesn’t mean it won’t consider other factors.
-Typically you need to provide the following when applying for a no credit check loan:
+Typically you need to provide the following when applying for no credit check car loans:

 Alternatives to no credit check car loans

 - Car loans with a cosigner.
 Bring on a cosigner to help you meet credit and income criteria in order to qualify for better rates.